John Couris

 John Couris is a healthcare professional who has served as the president and chief executive officer of Tampa General Hospital since September 2017.
-John writes about leadership and the healthcare industry on his website www.leadingthechangewithjohncouris.com.

 Education and career

 Couris is a graduate of Boston University and Lesley University in Cambridge, Massachusetts, where he obtained a Master of Science Management.
 In January 2019, John began his Doctor of Business Administration at the University of South Florida Muma College of Business.
 He went on to hold positions at Massachusetts General Hospital and Morton Plant North Bay Hospital, part of the BayCare Health System in Tampa Bay, Florida.
-Couris serves on the boards of the Florida Hospital Association, the Safety Net Hospital Alliance of Florida, the Tampa Bay Partnership, the Ballard Spahr PGA Tournament, Loggerhead Marinelife Center and The Honda Classic.
+Couris serves on the boards of the Florida Hospital Association, the Safety Net Hospital Alliance of Florida, the Tampa Bay Partnership, the Valspar PGA Tournament, Loggerhead Marinelife Center and The Honda Classic.

 Tampa General Hospital

 Couris joined Tampa General Hospital in September 2017.
 Tampa General Hospital (TGH) is a 1,010-bed teaching hospital in downtown Tampa Florida.
 It is located on Davis Islands.
 Tampa General Hospital has about 8,000 team members, works in partnership with the USF Health Morsani College of Medicine, and has one of three burn centers in Florida.
 Tampa General Hospital is a level one trauma center, with a five-helicopter fleet, serving 23 counties.